SHT: A 2018 Leave No Trace Hot Spot

 - Campers: make sure you secure your food.
 This means carrying a bear canister or diligently bear-bagging your food.
 Bears that become habituated to messy campsites may lead to closed campsites and dire circumstances for the bear.
 It takes only a few successful encounters for a bear and other wildlife to become food habituated.
 Do your part to avoid this outcome!

 - Wild animals are not pets.
 Please leave them in their wild state.

 - Keep your dog on a leash!
 It’s not just for wild animals that we ask you to do this, but also for the enjoyment of other hikers.
 “He’s friendly” is not a substitute for a leash.

 - Remember that people enjoy the SHT in many ways: some hike, some run, some meander at half a mile per hour.
+Our Trail is a shared, beloved resource.
 Treat everyone with respect.

 - Campers: SHT campsites must be shared with other users.
 Be courteous and welcoming.

 - Avoid using bluetooth or other loud speakers on the Trail and at campsites.
 If you listen, you’ll hear nature’s songs playing for you.